How to get a European Passport

 To obtain Spanish citizenship either or both of your parents must have been born in Spain.
 There is one exception like Germany to atone for its fascist past.
 If you have a Spanish ancestor who left Spain between 1936 and 1955 (i.e., during the years of the Spanish Civil War and the ensuing dictatorship), you’ve got a good chance of claiming Spanish citizenship.

-We have spent many months exploring Spain as a retirement destinations and we just love Southern Spain in particular the region around Almeria.
+We have spent many months exploring Spain as a retirement destination and we just love Southern Spain, in particular, the region around Almeria.
 If you are interested in moving to Spain and living in the country you will find a super informative piece written on how to do this by the Wandering Wagoners Abroad Blog.
 The Move to Spain blog has all the information you need to move here on a non-lucrative visa.

 BY DESCENT: Citizenship of the Slovak Republic is automatic for a child who at least one of the parents is a citizen of the Slovak Republic

 BY DESCENT: A child gains the Slovenian citizenship by birth: